 Whenever anyone asks if a tester is "100% guaranteed to identify all diamonds" I take a deep breath.
 There are always always always exceptions.
 And these apply to all brands of diamond / Moissanite / multi testers.

 PLEASE remember that Moissanite shows up as DIAMOND on simple diamond-only diamond testers.
 So if you already have a diamond tester, buy a Moissanite tester, if you don't have a tester at all, go for a Multi Tester, it will detect diamond and distinguish diamond from Moissanite.

-There are two types of diamond that are electrically conductive and will therefore show up as Moissanite on Moissanite testers and Multi testers.
+There are three types of diamond that are electrically conductive and will therefore show up as Moissanite on Moissanite testers and Multi testers.

 Firstly, a very rare type of diamond (imaginatively named Type II).
 These are indistinguishable from other diamonds.
 It's merely a quirk of their chemical composition that they happen to be electrically conductive - which is why they register MOISSANITE on multi testers.
-These are so rare that, unless you deal in diamonds every day, you may never come across one.
-But they do exist, they turn up regularly at gem laboratories, to settle disputes arising from the use of testers.
+These are rare, you might never come across one, but they do exist, they turn up regularly at gem laboratories, to settle disputes arising from the use of testers.